-1.1 We are committed to safeguarding the privacy of our customers and visitors to our website; in this policy we explain how we will treat your personal and sensitive information.
+1.1 We are committed to safeguarding the privacy of our customers and visitors to our website; in this policy we explain how we will treat your personal and sensitive information collected over our website, the telephone or from third parties such as comparison sites.

 1.2 By using our website or contracting with Entice Energy Supply Limited, you consent to the collection and use of this information by us.